 Construction Management isn't the most popular master's program in the world, but it's not the least popular either.
 To be more precise it ranks #174 in popularity out of 343 majors in the country.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

-College Factual looked at 22 colleges and universities when compiling its 2023 Best Construction Management Master's Degree Schools ranking.
+College Factual reviewed 19 schools in the United States to determine which ones were the best for master's degree seekers in the field of construction management.
 When you put them all together, these colleges and universities awarded 335 master's degrees in construction management during the 2020-2021 academic year.

 Choosing a Great Construction Management School for Your Master's Degree